-According to the Florida Department of Transportation (FDOT) 2017 Highway Safety Plan, the FIDC had an annual budget of at least $100,000.00 and receives funding from the FDOT.
+According to the Florida Department of Transportation (FDOT) 2017 Highway Safety Plan, the FIDC’s annual budget is more than $100,000.00.
+It receives funding from the FDOT.

-The impaired driving defense attorneys in Tampa, FL, at the Sammis Law Firm pay attention to organizations like FIDC.
-These types of organizations have a tremendous impact on proposed legislation and the way DUI cases are investigated and prosecuted.
+The impaired driving defense attorneys in Tampa, FL, at Sammis Law Firm pay attention to organizations like FIDC.
+These organizations tremendously impact proposed legislation, enforcement policies, and how DUIs are prosecuted.

 Problems with Judges Participating in FIDC

-One of the FIDC members is a senior judge, The Honorable Karl Grube.
-According to its website, Judge Grube completed outreach with the Florida Conference of County Court Judges and represents the conference.
+FIDC recruits senior judges despite the conflicts it creates.
+For example, one FIDC member, The Honorable Karl Grube, completed outreach with the Florida Conference of County Court Judges and represented the conference.

-One of the objectives of the organization is to expand membership to include representatives from "Judges Associations" and the "Florida Conference of County Court Judges."
+One of the organization’s objectives is to expand membership to include representatives from “Judges Associations” and the “Florida Conference of County Court Judges.”

 Fla.
 Code Jud.
 Conduct, Canon 4A(1) provides that membership in some organizations or advocacy for some causes may be sufficient to “cast reasonable doubt on [a] judge’s capacity to act impartially as a judge” and result in frequent requests for recusal.